pearsonca/scala-commsim/index.md

 Then using a reasonable window, *e.g.* a day, one could aggregate events into a daily time series of networks.

-This is the way we will use the Montreal data, because this a typical starting
-point: an existing daily series for an empirical social network, to which we add a similar, synthetic times series of covert member network representations (also sourced elsewhere), and then test our detection scheme.
+This is the way we will use the Montreal data, because this is comparable to typical starting points for pure network analyses: an existing daily series for an empirical social network, to which is added a similar, synthetic times series of covert member network representations (also sourced elsewhere), and then testing a detection scheme.
 Instead of specific covert networks, we will be simulating covert group interaction events instead.
-A detailed review of that data, which we can unfortunately not include in this publication due to data release issues, would serve to further highlight why the event-based approach is preferrable.
+A detailed review of that data, which we can unfortunately not include in this publication due to data release issues, would serve to further highlight why this agent-with-events approach is preferrable.
 There are many aspects of the dataset which indicate that accepting the data as what it presents itself to be - the presence of people at locations - is naive, but that an approach that discards outliers would also be censoring valuable information.

 Why data augmentation?
-For starters, convenience - it eliminates the need to simulate the background and guarantee realistic features.
+For starters, convenience - it eliminates the need to simulate the background and guarantees realistic features.
 It also encourages tailoring approaches that are suitable to actual data that might be available for these detection methods.
-Finally, it is the nature of the particular groups that we are looking to find that they are rare in the wild, thus is unlikely that one is actually present in the data and would interfere would analysis.
+Finally, it is the nature of the particular groups that we are looking to find that they are rare in the wild.
+Thus, it is unlikely that one is actually present in the data and would interfere with analysis.

 When we augment the data with the covert groups, we impose a few additional constraints.
 The point of this analysis is to particularly characterize network